 A. Yes.
-As a Breakfast Stock Club member your first goal is just $20/week.
+As a Breakfast Stock Club member, your first goal is just $20/week.
 It sounds easy (and when you compare it to most other professions, it really is) but when you’re just starting out, it takes time.
-In the beginning you don’t have many photos out there working for you so it’s hard to rack up big checks.
-But after you get a couple dozen in a couple different agencies, things get easier.
+In the beginning you don’t have many photos out there working for you, so earnings are typically small.
+But continue to build your portfolios, and things get easier.
 One week you’ll only have five images out there earning you royalties but the next week it’ll be 10 to 15 and the next it’ll be 20 to 30.
+Aim for over 300 in your first year.
 You’ll pick up speed as your portfolio grows.
 A few resources, to help with the first steps:

 Keep up the momentum — if you haven’t started yet, scope out some agencies… if you’re just getting started, try applying to a few… and if you’re already going, keep submitting!

 Why?
 Because traveling and taking photos is what we love to do!
 And when there’s an opportunity to make a living doing something we love, those of us who go for it are the ones who will be successful.